okostadinov/unsolicited-advice/README.md

 ## Features

 * Client-side routing and authorization
-* User authentication using a local storage
+* Locally stored users for simplicity's sake
 * Protected routes for logged-in users
+* Client-side extendable form validations
 * Alert and auth context for managing state
-* Client-side form validations

 ## Tools used